 - Slipped disc

 - Stroke or any other neurological condition that has impaired your motor functions

-- Rehabilitation after surgery or broken bones
+- Rehabilitation after surgery or fractures

 - Pregnancy-related pain in joints and muscles

 - Chronic fatigue syndrome